-Measuring the EC value is a useful and important indication to make a success of your growing.
+Measuring the EC value is a useful and important indication to make your growth a success.
 What is the EC value and how can you use it to make sure your plants receive the right amount of nutrients?

 You can measure the EC value in your nutrient solution or in your substrate.
 Measuring it in your substrate is a lengthy, difficult process.
 Therefore, in practice the EC value is usually measured in the nutrient solution.

 Not every kind of plant requires the same amount of nutrients.
 This means the correct EC value is not the same for all plant species.
 Additionally, the amount of nutrients a plant needs can differ based on the phase it is in.
 As a rule of thumb, a young plant needs a lower EC value than a mature plant.
 You can use our Grow Schedule Calculator if you want to know which EC value your plants need at any given time.
-Or download a standard grow schedules from our download section.
+You can also download standard grow schedules in our download section.

 If you are growing organic with our 100% NATURAL products you don’t need to worry about the EC (and pH) value.
 This is because organic nutrients are partially absorbed by the soil life.
 This means you can’t measure the full EC value when growing organic.
-However, the soil life also regulates the amount of nutrients your plant receives.
+It isn't really necessary either, since the organic soil life regulates the amount of nutrients your plant receives.
 Are you growing with our 100% TERRA, 100% COCO or 100% HYDRO grow styles?
 Then use an EC meter to measure the EC value.
-Haven't you decided yet which grow style to use?
-Go to the product selector.
-It will help you decide.
+Haven't decided yet which grow style you'll use?
+Our Product Selector will help you decide.

-Read more about interpreting EC values in topic EC reading: Electrical conductivity in units.
+Read more about interpreting EC values in our topic about EC reading: Electrical conductivity in units.

 Do you need help during your grow?
 Contact our Grow Expert via Servicedesk.

 Grow knowledge: we've got plenty of it.
 We think these Grow topics may be of interest to you.